paintdotnet/apidocs/api/index.md

 - FileTypes
   - `PaintDotNet.Data.dll`

-> **NOTE:** In order to properly generate documentation for extension methods, the Paint.NET assemblies have to be merged into one DLL.
-Thus, all elements (not just extension method classes) will say they are from `PaintDotNet.Merged.dll`.
-If you can't find a particular class or extension method in your development environment (IntelliSense is missing, and/or compiler errors), check to make sure you are referencing all of the relevant assemblies listed above.

 > **NOTE:** Paint.NET's DLLs are not licensed for use in other applications.
 You may not embed them in your own software or redistribute them.